Burhan Doğançay: Walls of the World

-In the mid-1970s, Dogançay embarked on what he thought of as a secondary project: photographing urban walls all over the globe.
+In the mid-1970s, Doğançay embarked on what he thought of as a secondary project: photographing urban walls all over the globe.
 These photographs – which Dogançay called Walls of the World – are an archive of our time and the seeds for his paintings, which also expressed contemporary times.
 The focus of his "encyclopedic" approach was exclusively directed toward the structures, signs, symbols and images that humans leave on walls.
 Here he found the entire range of the human condition in a single motif, without any cultural, racial, political, geographical, or stylistic, limitations.
 Dogançay got to the heart of his exploration when he said:

 Walls are the mirror of society.

-Dogancay's consequential execution, his radical thematic self-limitation and obsession with capturing what interested him most is comparable to other "documentarians" such as August Sander (portraits) and Karl Blossfeldt (plants).
+Doğançay's consequential execution, his radical thematic self-limitation and obsession with capturing what interested him most is comparable to other "documentarians" such as August Sander (portraits) and Karl Blossfeldt (plants).
 His pictures are not snapshots but elaborate segmentations of surfaces, subtle studies of materials, colors, structures and light, sometimes resembling monochromies in their radical reductionism.
 Over time, this project gained importance as well as content; after four decades it encompasses about 30'000 images from more than 100 countries across five continents.
 In 1982, images from the archive were exhibited as a one-man exhibition at the Centre Georges Pompidou, Paris; it later traveled to the Palais des Beaux-Arts, Brussels, and the Musée d'Art Contemporain, Montreal.